Verca/tic-tac-toe/README.md

 `npm run test`

 # Modules
-Module is an independent unit.
+Each module is an independent unit.
 You can perceive it as an independent tab in the page.
-It has it's own routing address, isolated part of the global application state, reducers, actions, epics and components.
+It has its own routing address, isolated part of the global application state, reducers, actions, epics and components.

 ##How to create a new module

 Let's say we want to create a module named "dashboard".
 We will use a module named `exampleModule` as our initial template.

-1. Copy folder `src/modules/exampleModule` to the same source file as `src/modules/dashboard`
+1. Copy the folder `src/modules/exampleModule` to the same source file as `src/modules/dashboard`

     ```
         cp -R src/modules/exampleModule/ src/modules/dashboard
     ```
-2. In the file `src/modules/dashboard/moduleName.js` change name of module:
+2. In the file `src/modules/dashboard/moduleName.js`, change the name of the module:

     `const moduleName = 'dashboard';`